code42/py42/docs/userguides/basics.md

         print("{0}: {1}".format(employee, notes))
 ```

 Each page is typical py42 response.
-The next section covers what you can do with the `Py42Response` object.
+The next section covers what you can do with `Py42Response` objects.

 ## Py42Response